 We all know that Facebook and Twitter can be great platforms for growing a business, but you might not yet have thought about how adding LinkedIn to your social media strategy could help you reach out to new audiences.

-With over 500 million users and counting, and a third of professionals using the platform, LinkedIn has powerful marketing potential if you know how you get the most from it.
+With over 690 million users and counting, and a third of professionals using the platform, LinkedIn has powerful marketing potential if you know how to get the most from it.

-Today we’re showing you how to get started, giving you some tips on the many different ways your small business can benefit from being part of the LinkedIn community.
+Today I’m showing you how to get started, giving you some tips on the many different ways your small business can benefit from being part of the LinkedIn community.

 Because LinkedIn is a social network for motivated professionals, it’s a platform your business can benefit from whatever your industry.
 It works particularly well for B2B businesses, but with such a huge user base there’s plenty for B2C businesses to get out of it as well.
 Its key benefits include:

 - Networking: Build your professional network by connecting with industry contacts

 - Increase exposure: Use LinkedIn to announce new products and services, share blog posts and more

 - Lead generation: Prospect for new business with highly targeted searches

 - Relationship building: Build and strengthen client and customer relationships by connecting and staying in touch on LinkedIn

 - Credibility: Showcase your brand in a professional environment and gain recommendations from customers or clients